 Friday’s college football slate lacks much excitement, but an interesting Big Ten matchup between Iowa and Rutgers headlines the night.
-The battle between the Hawkeyes and the Scarlet Knights kicks off at 8:00pm ET on FOX, and I’ve put together a 2-leg same game parlay for this one with handsome odds of +455.
-Let’s get right into the parlay picks, and don’t forget to check out the rest of our NCAA predictions for the Week 4 slate.
+The battle between the Hawkeyes and the Scarlet Knights kicks off at 8:00 pm ET on FOX, and I’ve put together a 2-leg Iowa vs Rutgers Same Game Parlay for this one with handsome odds of +455.
+Let’s get right into the SGP picks, and don’t forget to check out the rest of our CFB predictions for the Week 4 slate, with over 30 games covered on Saturday!

 Rutgers ML (+105)